jacobmswisher/Geospatial-Analysis-with-ArcGIS-Online/Sections/Part3.md

   <img src="">
 </p>

 Notice that the attribute table for the output feature class includes the fields from both the input layer and the overlay layer.
-This is because when you run overlay layers using either intersect or union as the spatial relationship, the output includes all information from both overlapping features. **If you want to avoid adding information from the overlay layer to your output feature class, run the extract data tool instead.**
+This is because when you run overlay layers using either intersect or union as the spatial relationship, the output includes all information from both overlapping features.

+**Note: If you want to avoid adding attribute information from the overlay layer to your output feature class, run the extract data tool using the clip features setting instead.**

 ## Practice Scenario